 - My favorite is called 10fastfingers.
 It lets you know right away if you made a mistake, but doesn’t necessarily stop you.
 That way you can accurately get an idea of your words per minute score after mistakes are subtracted.

 - For English writing practice only, my favorite website is Typing Speed Test.

 - And of course, every online language course with a typing component has typing practice built into its core instruction.
 Duolingo users might default to the “rearrange words” exercise, but if you switch yourself to the text input mode, you’re immediately learning much more efficiently.

-- FluentU tests your typing skills through fun quizzes when you’re using the Plus plan.
-The multimedia questions include typing words and phrases to test how well you can produce them from memory.
-Spelling counts!
+- Offering lessons for 10 languages, FluentU also tests your typing skills through personalized quizzes.
+You’ll learn vocabulary from a collection of authentic videos that are equipped with interactive captions.
+Review questions include correctly typing words and phrases to evaluate how well you can produce them from memory.